tsgates/arch-wiki-markdown/wiki/JFS_Filesystem.md

 JFS is a modern file system supporting many features, a few of which are listed here.

--   fully 64-bit
+-   fully 64-bit.
--   dynamic space allocation for i-nodes, i.e. no running out of i-nodes on file systems with large number of small files
+-   dynamic space allocation for i-nodes, i.e. no running out of i-nodes on file systems with large number of small files.
 -   Directory structures designed for speed and efficiency:

 - directories with eight or fewer entries have their contents storied